Make clear-outs routine (and sell ANYTHING)

 Listings on eBay.co.uk that are open to international buyers attract the normal insertion and final value fees.

 But items sold directly on an overseas eBay site means you pay the fees associated with that site.

 You should also be aware that PayPal will apply different charges when you sell to an international buyer.

 Whichever option you go for, adjust your postage for international delivery or the extra costs will eat into your profits.

-Don’t leave questions unanswered.
-It won’t help you make a sale if people doubt your ability to communicate and be trusted.
+Don’t leave questions from potential buyers unanswered.
+It won’t help you make a sale if people doubt your ability to communicate and trustworthiness.

-If you have a smartphone get the eBay app to keep up with your listings.
+If you have a smartphone, get the eBay app to help you keep up with your listings.

-If you do receive a lot of questions about the same thing update your listing as this is obviously something that is important to your prospective buyers.
+If you do receive a lot of questions about the same thing, it’s a good idea to update your listing as this is obviously something that is important to your prospective buyers.